Holy Week

 Holy Week begins with this celebration of Christ's triumphant entry into Jerusalem.
 We start the service outside (or downstairs if the weather doesn’t cooperate) with the Blessing of the Palms and then process together into the sanctuary.
 Arrive a few minutes earlier than usual to find your place.

-In this service, we celebrate Christ’s last night with his disciples through scripture, music, prayers, a sermon, optional foot-washing, and the celebration of the Eucharist.
-(View the service bulletin. coming soon)
+In this service, we celebrate Christ’s last night with his disciples through scripture, music, prayers, a sermon, optional foot-washing, and the celebration of the Eucharist. (coming soon)

 All-Night Prayer Watch | 9:00 pm - 9:00 am